 Because it’s thick film layers. melamine materials are not recommended for antique reproduction furniture. it can “slightly’ cover up the beauty of natural wood grains. we really don’t want that over antique furniture finishes.
 Melamine prices are the cheapest than other furniture finishing materials that we use.

-We use melamine if the customer wants a low cost and high gloss finish on their furniture.
+We use melamine if the customer wants a low-cost and high-gloss finish on their furniture.

 4. Waterbase Finishing Material

-These furniture finishing products are the easiest to apply, and they also had quite affordable prices.
+These furniture finishing products are the easiest to apply, and they also have quite affordable prices.
 However, according to our experience, they are not “tough” enough to scratch, and in certain applications, they don’t pass the “coffee test”, the test in which you put hot coffee over the surface of the furniture to know whether it leaves a mark or no.